tomas-ravalli/dynamic-pricing-engine/README.md

 * **Complete sales history:** For each of these matches, a full **90-day time-series** is generated.
 This means there is a daily record capturing how demand signals, sales, and availability evolve from the day tickets go on sale until match day.
 * **Zone-level granularity:** Each daily record is further broken down by **5 distinct seating zones**, each with its own capacity and base price, reflecting how different stadium areas have unique demand curves.

-A key part of the modeling strategy was to move beyond our internal sales history by enriching our models with external data.
-Through feature engineering, we combined our own historical performance data with real-world market signals—like opponent rankings and social media hype—to create a more holistic and predictive view of market dynamics.
-This means that the model's accuracy is dependent on a feature set combining **internal and external** data.
+A key part of the strategy was to move beyond our internal sales history by enriching our models with external data.
+Through feature engineering, we combined our own historical performance data with real-world market signals—like opponent rankings and social media hype—to create a more holistic and predictive view of market dynamics, resulting in a feature set combining **internal and external** data.

 <details>
 <summary><b>Click to see the full list of features</b></summary>